Does a Meal Prep System Save Time?

 I started to meal prep because I wanted to lose weight.
 I was following an at home workout program, the 21 day fix and committed to planning and preparing all of my meals in advance so that my temptations were limited.
 Thanks to the preparation I took during this time, I was able to lose 70 pounds and get a great system for my family’s meals.

-Top Tips to Create a Meal Prepping System
+Top Tips to Create a Meal Prep System

-So you’re probably wondering… how the heck do I get started with meal prepping without it taking 8 hours of my Sunday?
+So you’re probably wondering… how do I get started with meal prepping without it taking 8 hours of my Sunday?

 I stretch out my meal plan and prepping over the weekend so as not to get overwhelmed.
 Each week I follow the same system and complete the planning and preparation in chunks.